imindMan/arch-config/README.md

 All of the above packages are always available on pacman and aur.

-After installing all of them, you can clone this repo locally, and apply it to your .config/ directory.
+After installing all of them, you can clone this repo locally, and apply it to your .config/ directory (for grub configuration: /boot/ directory).
 Note that this config assumes that your $XDG_CONFIG_HOME is ~/.config.

-Bonus: I have some "custom themes" (sddm, grub), you can check it out here: [SDDM SUGAR CANDY THEME](https://github.com/imindMan/sddm-sugar-candy).
+Bonus: I have some "custom themes" (sddm), you can check it out here: [SDDM SUGAR CANDY THEME](https://github.com/imindMan/sddm-sugar-candy).

 And finally, (fix some bugs), enjoy :)))))